 Once you've found your meter you can take a meter reading, but please only do this if it's completely safe to do so.

 On your meter you'll see 4 or 5 black and white numbers and a couple of red ones.

 Some older meters only have the black numbers, but that's ok.
 You only need to write down the black numbers as they measure the amount of water that's passed through the meter in cubic meters.
 This is what we bill you on.

 If the numbers on your meter have 0's at the beginning, you need to include these too.
 For example, you could have a reading that was 00379.

 If you're wondering about the red numbers they measure water going through the meter in litres.
 You don't need to submit these as they aren't used for your bill but they're very handy if you're trying to detect a leak.
 You can read more about that here.

-You can send us your meter reading here.
+You can send us your meter reading through MyAccount.
 It's good to send us regular readings if you can as it helps us to keep your account up to date.